bio-sensor/bio-sensor.github.io/_pages/about.md

 * Oct 23, 2025: 📅 Planning to attend the [2025 CSBMB Annual Symposium](https://www.csbmb.org.cn/2025/eindex.html) in Nanchang.

+* Sep 10, 2025: 🎉🎉 Congratulations to [Qian Jia](/Team/#Jia) on winning second prize and a cash award for her thesis mid-term report!

-* Aug 26, 2025: 🎉🎉 Congratulations!！ Summer intern Yun's piece, "One Flower, One Universe," has won First Prize in the National Microbiology Competition!
+* Aug 26, 2025: 🎉🎉 Congratulations!！ Summer intern [Yun](/Team/#Yun)'s piece, "One Flower, One Universe," has won First Prize in the National Microbiology Competition!
 <div style="text-align: center;">
     <a href="/images/news/One flower, one universe.gif" target="_blank">
         <img src="/images/news/One flower, one universe.gif" alt="Benches" width="200px">